Ipstenu/varnish-http-purge/readme.txt

 == Installation ==

 No special instructions apply.
-If you have a 3rd party proxy service (such as Sucuri or Cloudflare) you will need to add a Varnish IP address on the <em>Varnish -> Settings</em> page.
+If you have a 3rd party proxy service (such as Sucuri or Cloudflare) you will need to add a Varnish IP address on the <em>Proxy Cache -> Settings</em> page.

 = Requirements =

 * Pretty Permalinks enabled
-* Varnish 3.x or higher
+* A server based proxy cache service such as Varnish 3.x+ or Nginx.

 == Frequently Asked Questions ==